Fort Moultrie: Postbellum period and 20th century

 Additionally, a battery of two 16-inch guns designated BCN 125 was proposed for James Island, south of Charleston Harbor, but was never built.

 The unnamed battery of four 155 mm M1918 towed guns on concrete Panama mounts was established in 1941 to quickly augment Charleston's harbor defenses.

 The construction of the long-range BCN 520 with 12-inch guns rendered all previous gun defenses in the Charleston area obsolete.
 BCN 520 was armed with guns removed from Battery Kimble at Fort Travis, Galveston, Texas.
-Almost all of Fort Moultrie's previous armament was scrapped in 1942, except Battery Thompson's pair of 10-inch guns and Battery Lord's pair of 3-inch guns.
+Almost all of Fort Moultrie's previous armament was scrapped in 1942, except Battery Thomson's pair of 10-inch guns and Battery Lord's pair of 3-inch guns.
 The two fixed emplacements of AMTB 2A were built on the former 10-inch Battery Jasper.
 A Harbor Entrance Control Post (HECP) to coordinate Army and Navy harbor defenses was established at the old fort and has been refurbished as an exhibit.

 On August 15, 1947, the Army lowered Fort Moultrie's flag for the last time and ended 171 years of service.
 After the war, due to changes in military technology, including submarines and nuclear weapons, seacoast defense of the United States ceased to be a viable strategy.

 Decommissioning

 In 1960, the Department of Defense transferred Fort Moultrie to the National Park Service.
 NPS manages the historic fort as a unit of Fort Sumter and Fort Moultrie National Historical Park.
 NPS has interpreted the fort as a tour backward in time from its defenses from World War II to the original palmetto log fort constructed by William Moultrie.
 The preserved Harbor Entrance Control Post and BCN 520 (now a private residence) are the main relics of the World War II era.

 The National Register of Historic Places listed Fort Moultrie Quartermaster and Support Facilities Historic District on September 6, 2007.
 In 2016, the America the Beautiful quarter for South Carolina featured Fort Moultrie.

+In 1999, the construction of a 38 ft tall private home next to the fort that blocked the sightline to Fort Sumter led to a successful campaign to eliminate the problem.
+The American Battlefield Trust, then known as the Civil War Preservation Trust, was assisted by the National Park Service, the Trust for Public Land, and a consortium of local residents in buying the 0.23 acre plot from the landowner and removing the building.

 Moultrie is honored with his statue in The Battery section of downtown Charleston.